Rupesh4604/ROS2_Publisher_Subscriber/README.md

 The publisher will start publishing messages, and the subscriber will receive and display the messages.

+The code is tested with python 3.8 , Ubuntu 20.04 - ROS2 Foxy

 ## License

 This project is licensed under the [MIT License](LICENSE).